jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 ## Dedication

 _This book is for the open-source community—for the collaboration mindset you handed down to me while updating Wikipedia, writing free software, and answering endless questions on StackOverflow.
 You showed a political student what the future could be as you became the protagonists of the Internet Age.
-You need to (no offense) stop making JavaScript frameworks and coding unused side projects and use this book and others to create the Internet Age economy, build-step by build-step, posthaste._
+Still, you need to stop making JavaScript frameworks and coding unused side projects and use this book and others to create the Internet Age economy, build-step by build-step, posthaste._

-_Non technical people will never understand what you are doing.
-Their job in the story of life is to combine your creations with their ingenuity and experience to solve real problems across millions of different niches and thereby evolve life on Earth._

-_This book is especially dedicated to the extras on Main Street.
-When it is time for you to act, I pray you decide to play the game of evolution and reach for the future that the open-source heroes have built for you._
+_This book is especially dedicated to the middle class.
+I pray you reach for the future that the open-source heroes have built for you._

 ## Series of Works